trentkeyes/odin-recipes/README.md

 # odin-recipes
-practicing html with a recpie website
+practicing html with a recipe website